Hilton Head Island Beaches

 BEST FOR: Walking (at low tide), surf fishing and collecting shells.

 "Located on the northern tip of Hilton Head in Hilton Head Plantation, Dolphin Head beach overlooks Port Royal Sound and includes a mile-long walking path and a quiet (only open to HHP residents) beach dotted with vestigial live oaks and pines.

-Access: Near the end of Beach City Road at Mitchelville Beach Park
+ACCESS: Near the end of Beach City Road, on Mitchelville Road.

 A favorite of locals, Islander’s Beach recently earned a high ranking in Coastal Living magazine’s Top 21 Beaches on the East Coast.
 It’s less crowded than most Hilton Head spots and swimmer-friendly, thanks to its gentle underwater slope.
 Parking is at a premium and is mostly reserved for residents and year-round pass holders.

 ACCESS: Located at 94 Folly Field Road, at Sparkleberry Lane.